Akshay Kumar

-While his career had fluctuated commercially, his mainstream success soared in 2007 with four consecutive box-office hits; it was consistent until a short period of decline between 2009 and 2011, after which he reinforced his status with several films, including Rowdy Rathore (2012) and Holiday (2014).
-Moreover, around this time critical response to several of his films improved; his work in Special 26 (2013), Baby (2015), Airlift (2016), and Jolly LLB 2 (2017) was acclaimed, and he won the National Film Award for Best Actor for the crime thriller Rustom (2016).
-He earned further notice for his self-produced social films Toilet: Ek Prem Katha (2017) and Pad Man (2018), as well as the war film Kesari (2019), and set box-office records in 2019 with Kesari, Mission Mangal, Housefull 4, Good Newwz, and the 2021 action film Sooryavanshi.
-All of Kumar's subsequent theatrical releases failed commercially, with the exception of the comedy-drama OMG 2 (2023).
+While his career had fluctuated commercially, his mainstream success soared in 2007 with four consecutive box-office hits; it was consistent until a short period of decline.
+After which he reinforced his status with several films, including Rowdy Rathore (2012) and Holiday (2014).
+Moreover, around this time critical response to several of his films also improved; his work in OMG – Oh My God!
+(2012), Special 26 (2013), Baby (2015), Airlift (2016), and Jolly LLB 2 (2017) was acclaimed, and he won the National Film Award for Best Actor for the crime thriller Rustom (2016).
+He earned further notice for his self-produced social films Toilet: Ek Prem Katha (2017) and Pad Man (2018), and set box-office records in 2019 with Kesari, Mission Mangal, Housefull 4, Good Newwz, and the 2021 action film Sooryavanshi.
+Kumar suffered a career decline with many of his films post-Sooryavanshi failing at the box office, with major exceptions being OMG 2 (2023) and Bhooth Bangla (2026).

 In addition to acting, Kumar has worked as a stunt actor.
 (Note: has often performed stunts in his films, which has earned him the sobriquet "Indian Jackie Chan".)
 In 2008, he started hosting Fear Factor: Khatron Ke Khiladi, which he did for four seasons.
 He also launched the TV reality show Dare 2 Dance in 2014 and his off-screen work includes ownership of the team Khalsa Warriors in the World Kabaddi League.
-The actor had also set up martial arts training schools for women safety in the country.
-Kumar is one of the India's most philanthropic actor and supports various charities.
+The actor had also set up martial arts training schools for women's safety in the country.
+Kumar is one of India's most philanthropic actors and supports various charities.
 He is a brand endorser celebrity in India.
 From 2011 to 2023, he was a citizen of Canada.
+In 2021, Kumar was awarded the highest tax payer "Sanman Patra" for consecutively paying the highest tax as an individual for the past five years.